 Kevin Cheetham, Category Manager at brick manufacturer Ibstock, has had strong support from his senior leadership team, which has helped deliver impressive results.
 “We have a very good compliance figure, which is currently around 95% for MRO spend,” he says.
 “But that doesn’t mean it isn’t a constant battle.
 We analyse the data every quarter and then have to engage with any sites where there is leakage.

 “We also use rebates a lot,” he adds.
 “We go to great pains with our finance people to try to ensure that the rebates we receive are funnelled back to the sites, which rewards good practice.”

 Paul Duncombe explained that Siemens is looking to put a clear process in place for its MRO purchases to try to avoid maverick spend.
 “We want to put a system in place for any order under £1,000” he says.
 “The idea is that engineers follow a defined set of steps to make an MRO purchase – first, they go to a preferred supplier, such as RS, then to an integrated or marketplace seller and then if it’s still not available they can make a one-off purchase with a smaller vendor.

 “The idea is that that’s all done within a day,” he adds.
 “It’s all low-value items that don’t need approval and we should end up with a simple, seamless process.”

-"You need to find ways to show stakeholders that vendor consolidation is aligned to the long-term maintenance strategy"Mike England, Managing Director for Northern Europe, RS
+"You need to find ways to show stakeholders that vendor consolidation is aligned to the long-term maintenance strategy"Mike England, President EMEA, RS

 An issue connected to the battle against off-contract spend is the wider aim of achieving stakeholder alignment – getting engineers, senior management, finance and operational managers to understand and support a cohesive indirect procurement strategy.